Goodbye Summer and Hello Bull Redfish

 Tackle and bait make the difference.
 Bait with fresh blue crabs, mullet or ladyfish chunks.
 Fresh cut bait provides scent and amplifies results.
 Shrimp and crab make the best lures to entice bottom feeders and get them striking.
 When using artificial bait, try soaking lures, plugs and jigs in liquid fish attractants as an alternative to live bait.
 Use a 5/0 to 7/0 circle hook and 60 to 80 pound fluorocarbon leader line.
 A circle hook almost always avoids deep hooking for better catch and release outcomes.
 A 6,000 plus class spinning reel that’s spooled with a 50 plus pound braid on a 7-foot heavy-action rod makes the perfect bull redfish rig.

 Your fishing adventure Begins Here!
+Say goodbye to summer and hello to bull redfish.
 Call Captain Matt Lee at Code Red Fishing Charters to plan your next fishing adventure at (386) 214-3530.